veltzer/demos-jenkins/exercises/basic/XX_hello_docker/exercise.md

 # `Hello Docker` for Jenkins

-* install docker on your ubuntu machine and make sure that it is running:
+* install docker on your Ubuntu machine and make sure that it is running:

 ```shell
 sudo apt install docker.io